litmuschaos/litmus/litmus-portal/platforms/okteto/README.md

   > Update the `env` `PORTAL_ENDPOINT`'s value to `https://litmusportal-server-service-<okteto-namespace>.cloud.okteto.net` for`spec.container[0]`i.e the`graphql-server` and restart.

-  > Use the `litmusctl` for external egent connection.
+  > Use the `litmusctl` for external agent connection.